capezzbr/GalleryPreview/README.md

 GalleryPreview
 ==============

-A image gallery preview for android
+A image gallery preview for android ..

+a complete description is coming ... stay tuned!